Welcome to Boarding

 Lower line (Years 9 - 11) typically share rooms with 3 or 4 others (fewer in their GCSE year).
 All Higher Line (Sixth Form) pupils have individual study bedrooms, some of which are en-suite.

 As a boarding community, our teaching staff are heavily involved in pastoral care, with many teachers also holding roles in our boarding houses and as personal tutors.

-In addition, each year group (playroom) has a Head of Playroom, who has oversight of all pastoral, academic and co-curricular elements of each child in their year group.
-Furthermore, each Head of Playroom will move with their year group throughout the school, from year 9 to year 13.
+Each year group (Playroom) has a Head of Playroom, who has oversight of all pastoral, academic and co-curricular elements of each child in their year group.
+Each Head of Playroom will move with their year group throughout the school, from Year 9 to Year 13.